Here are some last-minute travel ideas for the long weekend, whether you're looking for romance, adventure or shopping.

 For romance: Koh Rong, Cambodia

-Sitting amongst a lush cluster of mostly untouched islands, Song Saa Private Island is situated in Cambodia’s spectacular Koh Rong Archipelago – a haven of unexplored rainforests, baby powder white beaches, and virgin coral reefs.
+Sitting amongst a lush cluster of mostly untouched islands, Song Saa Private Island is situated in Cambodia’s spectacular Koh Rong Archipelago – a haven of unexplored rainforests, baby powder-white beaches, and virgin coral reefs.
 Spanning two private twin islands, a wooden footbridge connects them, running over a marine reserve which safeguards the reefs and tropical marine life below.
 There are 27 luxurious beach, rainforest and over-water villas – with the latter being a first for this region.
 Upcycled materials from traditional fishing boats, driftwood, scrap metal and stone tastefully merge to create the unique, exquisite rustic-chic aesthetic that runs throughout.

-Fastest way to get there: An average of two hours’ flight to capital city, Phnom Penh, with another three hours’ taxi journey to Sianoukville where the fastest boat ride to Koh Rong takes about 40 minutes.
+Fastest way to get there: An average of two hours’ flight to the capital city, Phnom Penh, with another three hours’ taxi journey to Sianoukville where the fastest boat ride to Koh Rong takes about 40 minutes.
 Expect some delay when waiting for the next boat ride.